devShaurya/GoTodoList/ReadMe.md

 ## Steps to verify

 1. After successfully configuration, verfication can be done using postman.
+2. Import the collection in postman.
+3. If changes were made in **conf.yaml**, please make sure to take care of steps **5** and **6** in **Steps to Configure**.
-Various request and response examples will help you to verify.
+4. Various request and response examples will help you to verify the submission.